National Institute for Social Security (Italy): History

 Subsequent interventions made by Italian lawmakers expanded significantly the purposes of the institute to which were assigned the management of first interventions in benefit of the income already in 1939.
 In 1944 the institute became the Istituto nazionale della previdenza sociale, a public entity with legal personality and autonomous management.

 During the period 1968–1972, the Italian State introduced retirement pensions and social pensions for every citizen over 65 years and under a certain income threshold.
 The extraordinary wage supplementation fund and early retirement were introduced along with tax relieves for the production.

 In 1978 the National Healthcare Service (Servizio Sanitario Nazionale) was established and INPS had been charged of collecting illness contributions and pay the related benefits.

 The law n.
-88 of 9 March 1989 had reformed INPS and financially divided the assistance from the social security.
-Since the nineties various social security institutions of category, managers and some professional orders, have been merged into INPS, with the assumption by the latter of the related debts and savings on administrative costs, deriving from pension management by a single body.
+88 of 9 March 1989 had reformed INPS and financially divided the general assistance from the social security.

+Since the Nineties, especially since the Law n.
+335 of 1995, better known in Italy as Dini Reform, various social security institutes of categories, managers and some professional orders, most notably INPDAI (industrial companies managers social security institute), IPOST (Post Service workers social security institute), SCAU (rural workers social security institute), ENPAS (subsidiary of INPDAP for state level public workers), INADEL (local government level public workers social security institute, subsidiary of INPDAP), ENPDEP (public law entities workers social security institute), ENAM (special social security institute for teachers of the defunct Magistral schools, former high school of human sciences) among others have been merged into INPS, with the assumption by the latter of the related debts and savings on administrative costs, deriving from pension management by a single body.

 Since 1992, reforms had been oriented to contain the social security bubble caused by the generous reforms of the seventies such as baby pensions, retirement pensions and inflated pensions.

-In 1995 the separated management was introduced, obligatory for autonomous and para-subordinated workers.
+In 1995 the previously mentioned Law n.
+335 of 1995 introduced the Separated Management, the social security management for autonomous (managers and self-employed) and para-subordinated (consultant, agency and brokerage) workers.

 The law decree n.
-201 of 6 December 2011, known as "Salva Italia" (Saving Italy), ordered the incorporation of INPDAP and ENPALS into the INPS, transferring to it the related functions and increasing the number of subscribers on INPS funds to the 95% of Italian workers.
-With this new law, the transition from the corporative social security model to the universal one started with the Dini reform has been confirmed.
+201 of 6 December 2011, known as "Salva Italia" (Saving Italy), ordered the incorporation of INPDAP (former public workers social security institute) and ENPALS (sport-entertainment workers social security institute) into the INPS, transferring to it all the related functions and liabilities.

+With this new law, the number of subscribers to INPS funds increased to 95% of all Italian workers, thus confirming the transition from the corporative social security model to the universal one started with the aforementioned Dini Reform (Law n.
+335 of 1995).

+This transition from an archaic corporative model to a more contemporary universal social security system is still ongoing, with the latest transfer and merging of INPGI (publishers and journalists social security institute) into INPS happened on July 1st 2022, as established by the Law n.
+234 of 2021 (Legge di Bilancio 2022).